skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 Unlike Mingw-w64, it doesn't link against msvcrt.dll.
 Instead **it relies directly on the official Windows SDK**.
-You'll basically need to install the Visual C++ build tools just like you were going to build with Visual C++.
+You'll basically need to install the Visual C++ build tools as if were going to build with Visual C++.
 This means no practical cross-platform builds and you're still relying on the proprietary Microsoft toolchain.
+In the past you even had to use Microsoft's linker, but LLVM now provides its own.

 It generates GDB-friendly DWARF debug information (in addition to CodeView) so in theory **you can debug with GDB** again.
 I haven't